Wednesday, May 21, 2014

 Monday, March 17, 2014

-Hatch Chile Fettuccine with Cilantro Pesto
+Hatch Chile Pappardelle with Cilantro Pesto

 Pesto is a sauce originating in northern Italy and traditionally consists of crushed garlic, basil, and European pine nuts blended with olive oil, and Parmigiano Reggiano.
 Most Americans tend to think only inside this four (five including garlic) component box: basil, pine nuts, olive oil and Parmesan.
 If you haven’t done a variation on pesto, I really recommend you do so – there are some amazing combinations which will make you look back only for the occasional traditional fix.
 My caveat: the only ingredient I always use in any pesto is garlic…